Odd-even pricing: Use psychology to win more sales

 However, if you’re looking for quality-conscious buyers that represent great retention potential, odd prices may not be for you.
 For companies that want to be seen as more of a high-end brand or with premium products or services, using prices ending in even numbers would be a better fit.

-But don’t just take my word for it.
-You can Google the likes of Gucci, Rolex, Dolce & Gabbana, Dior, or any other brand that sells luxury products, and you won’t find .99 in sight.
+Look at the likes of Gucci, Rolex, Dolce & Gabbana, Dior, or any other brand selling luxury products, and you won’t find .99 in sight.

 even price strategy